melodyyangaws/sql-based-etl/README.md

 5. Examine the auto-scaling and multi-AZs

 ```
-# The job requests 15 Spark executors on top of 15 spot instances, ie. 1 executor per ec2 instance.
-It is configurable to fit all executors into a single or less number of spot instances.
+# The sample job will run with 10 Spark executors for 15 mins.
+It requires 1 Spark executor per EC2 spot instance.
+Once the job is triggered, you will see the autoscaling kicks in within seconds.
+It will scale your EKS Cluster from 1 spot to 10 spot nodes.
+It is configurable to fit the Spark executors into less number of spot instances if you want.
-# the auto-scaling is triggered across multiple AZs, again it is configurable to trigger the job in a single AZ if required.
+# the auto-scaling is fired up across multiple AZs, again it is configurable to trigger the job in a single AZ if required.

 kubectl get node --label-columns=lifecycle,topology.kubernetes.io/zone
 kubectl get pod -n spark